Saverio Guerra

-Saverio Guerra (born August 25, 1964 in Brooklyn, New York) is an American actor, best known for his roles as Bob in the sitcom Becker and Mocha Joe in Curb Your Enthusiasm, along with numerous other roles in films and television series.
+Saverio Guerra is an American actor, best known for his roles as Bob in the sitcom Becker and Mocha Joe in Curb Your Enthusiasm, along with numerous other roles in films and television series.

 Career

 Guerra played Sammy Feathers in the crime drama EZ Streets, which originally aired on CBS from 1996 to 1997.
 He then joined the short-lived sitcom Temporarily Yours, playing Caesar Santos.

-He played a recurring role, Willy the Snitch, on Buffy the Vampire Slayer from 1997-2000.
+He played a recurring role, Willy the Snitch, on Buffy the Vampire Slayer from 1997 to 2000.

 He played the obnoxious, sleazy Bob on the sitcom Becker, starring Ted Danson, from 1998 to 2003.
 Guerra was a recurring cast member during the first two seasons and a main cast member from season three through season five.
-Prior to the series' fourth season, the supporting cast members, including Guerra, filed a lawsuit against Paramount Television for breach of contract, after they did not receive a promised pay rise.
+Prior to the series' fourth season, the supporting cast members, including Guerra, filed a lawsuit against Paramount Television for breach of contract, after they did not receive a promised pay raise.
 The suit was ultimately settled and the series continued for six seasons.
 Guerra did not renew his contract for the shortened season 6.
 Bob's absence is explained by his going on vacation and he is never mentioned again.

 He played Commissioner Brooks in Monk in the episode "Mr. Monk Gets Fired".

 Guerra played Mocha Joe in season 7 of the HBO series Curb Your Enthusiasm, and reprised the role in season 10 as the season's "primary antagonist".

+Guerra also appeared in Season 12, Episode 2, "The Lawn Jockey", portraying Larry David's defense attorney, "Joe D'Angelo".

 He appeared in an episode of the Netflix comedy She's Gotta Have It as well as the TBS comedy The Detour.

 He played Neil DeLuca in the HBO series Show Me a Hero.

 Guerra also played Sidney Franklin, a matador and friend of Ernest Hemingway, in the 2012 television biopic Hemingway & Gellhorn, directed by Philip Kaufman.

 Other television roles include guest spots on shows like Caroline in the City and recurring parts on Weeds, and most recently Hightown and The Last O.G.

 In addition to his television work, Guerra has appeared in several films including Mr. Wonderful (1993), Bad Boys (1995), Sleepers (1996), Blue Streak (1999), Summer of Sam (1999), and Lucky You.